 This policy sets out our approach and requirements for new build and refurbishment projects where PHP is responsible for delivering these directly.
-Where we provide funding to other developers or acquire shell developments, we will promote these standards be adopted.
+Where we provide funding to other developers or acquire shell developments, we will promote the adoption of these standards.